cltl-students/Adam_Tucker_Complex_Word_Identification/README.md

-# An investigation of complex word identification (CWI) systems for English partially based on the best-performing system from SemEval 2018.
+# An investigation of complex word identification (CWI) for English partially based on the best-performing system from SemEval 2018.

 # Masters-Thesis-CWI-CAMB-System-
 Vrije Universiteit Amsterdam Computational Lexicology and Terminology Lab Department of Language and Communication Faculty of Humanities